katydecorah/katydecorah.github.io/code/_posts/2013-08-26-haml-calendar.md

 To make sure my loop worked, I changed my `month` variable to 9 to display September.
 It worked!

-However, September only has 30 days and I'm still printing out 31.
+But, September only has 30 days and I'm still printing out 31.

 I wrote another variable called `monthEnd`.
 This new variable was slightly easier than monthStart as I automatically receive an integer.